 In a world where mental illness, anxiety and stress are continually on the rise, and increasing among Primary and Secondary students, we provide a whole school Multi-layered approach to Student Mental Health to meet the varying needs of individuals and cohorts.
-Our approach ensures that students develop self-awareness, self-management skills, social awareness, and social management skills.
+Our approach ensures that students develop self-awareness, self-management skills, social awareness, relationship skills and responsible decision-making.

-Medication and medical conditions: It is the responsibility of parents/carers to inform the school immediately of any medical condition pertaining to their child/children.
+Medication and medical conditions

+It is the responsibility of parents and carers to inform the school immediately of any medical condition pertaining to their child/children.
 In accordance with Department of Education policy, parents and carers with children who are suffering a medical condition are required to complete the appropriate medical forms.
-These forms can be obtained from the school and must be completed, signed and returned to the school.
+These forms can be obtained from the Administration Office of either Campus and must be completed, signed and returned to the school.
 The medical forms must be updated annually or when a change of medical condition occurs.